This is part of the ANKN Logo

 Purpose.
 The purpose of this evaluation was to evaluate the BIA Education program and make comparisons between BIA and other schools in order to determine if the BIA progressive education program was as good as other programs.
 This was a large scale evaluation intended for use by administrators and policy level officials.

-Indian Students.
+Indian/Native Students.
 The Indian students included in the evaluation attended BIA, public and mission schools.
 Students in grades 4, 8 and 12 were evaluated.
-Indian students met the BIA legal requirement of being “Indian” with 25 percent or more by blood quantum.
+Indian students met the BIA legal requirement of with a blood quantum of 25 percent or more “Indian”.
 The report is very detailed in the instruments used for each grade level.
 There were 5,324 students attending six different types of schools.
 This was a “National” evaluation in that it evaluated the BIA Education program nationally.
-It did not include all American Indian students attending schools throughout the U.S. While the evaluation was longitudinal, 1944 – 1946.
+It did not include all American Indian students attending schools throughout the U.S. While the evaluation was longitudinal, 1944 - 1946.
 Students were not tracked individually.
 The report states, “In interpreting the tables and charts, it is necessary to keep in mind that these data describe three separate groups of students instead of the same students at three periods.” (p.
 29)

 Curriculum.
 At that time, 1946, the U.S. Indian Service (USIS) had specific curriculum guides.
 Its Education purpose, as described above, was clearly stated.
 Evaluators tried to align tests with some aspects of the curriculum.